-The Junco Partners must be one of the few bands in existence that has been together playing great music for over 50 years, albeit with just one ‘career’ break during that period.
-Amazingly, most of six of the original 1964 members are still performing with the band.
-The length of time the guys have been together speaks volumes about friendship and the respect they have for each others musical abilities.
+Newcastle’s Junco Partners must be one of a small number of bands that performed for over 50 years whilst retaining most of its founding members.
+Amazingly, when the Junco Partners played its final gig in 2017 four of its original 1964 member were still in the band.
+The length of time that the guys were together speaks volumes about friendship and the respect they had for each other’s musical abilities.

-The first time I saw the Juncos was in 1965 at the Blue Note club in Sunderland.
-At the time I had been playing in my first proper band, the Kylastrons, for about a month and had seen quite a few bands at the Blue Note.
-But nothing I had seen so far could compare with the show the Junco Partners put on that night.
-Their performance had such an impact on me that I still have vivid memories of it 46 years later.
+The first time I saw the Juncos was in March 1965 at the Blue Note club in Sunderland.
+At the time I ‘d been playing in my first proper band, the Kylastrons, for about a month and had seen quite a few bands at the Blue Note.
+But nothing I’d seen up to then could compare with the show the Junco Partners put on that night.
+Their performance had such an impact on me that I still have vivid memories of it five decades later.

 The club was full and by the time the band started the atmosphere in the Blue Note was electric.
 The band was tight with a superb solid rhythm section and individually the musicians were brilliant.
 It was mesmerising to watch the two vocalists – John Anderson and Ronnie Barker dancing from side to side and clapping their hands in unison.
 Overall, it was an exciting performance and the band lived up to all the great things I had heard about them.

 Later that year and two bands on, I saw the Juncos for a second time.
 I was playing with the Sunderland based Jazzboard and in December 1965 we appeared at the Sunderland Art College Ball at Seaburn Hall on the same bill as John McCoy’s Crawdaddies and the Junco Partners.
 The Juncos were just as enthralling as they had been at the Blue Note when I’d seen them earlier in the year.
-Towards the end of the night there was an impromptu jam section involving some members of the Juncos and the Crawdaddies, including the two sax players from the Crawdaddies, plus me.
-I can’t recollect exactly what songs we played but for me the experience of playing alongside the Juncos made it a night to remember.
-I seem to recall Ronnie Barker collapsing in a drunken stupor before the end of the session but that’s rock ‘n roll for you!
+Towards the end of the night there was an impromptu jam session involving some members of the Juncos and the Crawdaddies, including the two sax players from the Crawdaddies, plus me.
+I can’t recollect exactly what songs we played but playing alongside some of the Juncos made it a great experience.
+I seem to recall Ronnie Barker collapsing in a drunken stupor before the end of the session but that’s rock ‘n’ roll for you!

 In 1965 the Juncos were signed by the Robert Stigwood Agency.
 Robert Stigwood had been involved in a string of top ten hits in the early sixties and, despite mixed fortunes as a musical impresario in the mid sixties, his skills as a manager and record producer were not in doubt.
 With Stigwood as their manager they released their first single in August 1965 – ‘As Long As I Have You’ a cover of an Elgin/Ragevoy composition recorded by the US R&B singer, Garnett Mimms a year earlier.
 Their ‘B’ side was a song that the band featured in their stage set and always went down well with audiences – ‘Take This Hammer’.
 The single didn’t do that well and only reached number 60 in the UK charts.
 Perhaps the reason for this was the lack of publicity given to the record and the band at the right time.
-In a Tyneside publication called ‘Pop Parade’, reporter Albert Watson wrote –
+In the Newcastle Evening Chronicle ‘Pop Parade’ column dated Saturday 11th September 1965, Albert Watson wrote as follows: –

 The low chart position of the single was not high enough to bring the band to the attention of the nation and with no immediate follow up single, the Juncos had to rely on a busy touring schedule to raise their profile.